k-ahn2/wps2/MESSAGES.md

 }
 ```

-## Type mem - Message Emoji Add or Remove
+## Type mem - Message Emoji

-WPS doesn't send delivery confirmation responses for emoji additions or removals - they are not deemed essential to the integrity of WPS.
+WPS doesn"t send delivery confirmation responses for emoji additions or removals - they are not deemed essential to the integrity of WPS.

 If the emoji reaches the server, it should always be delivered to the connected client in real-time, or, get picked up at next connect.

 There are some edge cases where a client could send a message and the packet network fails before delivery to the server.
-In this edge case, the sender may see the emoji on their client, but it hasn't been delivered.
+In this edge case, the sender may see the emoji on their client, but it hasn"t been delivered.

 Ater every emoji add or remove, both for real-time connections and during the connect sequence, WPS will always return the latest full emoji state for a message.
 For example, if a message has 1 emoji and 2nd is added, WPS will return both 1st and 2nd in the update.